Ann McKim (clipper)

-Ann McKim was one of the first true clipper ships.
-The opening of new Treaty ports in the East in the early 1840s eased an access of the US merchants to China, which demanded the ships that could move cargo faster than then-traditional slow-moving, high-capacity merchant ships.
-The Ann McKim was one of the ships that had answered the demand in the early years and sailed between New York and China in 1840–1842, until newer and faster cargo-carriers, such as the nearly 600-ton clipper Houqua, the 598-ton China packet Helena, Witch of the Wave, and Rainbow, with the last two built expressly to outperform the Ann McKim started dominating the shipping world of the US-China trade and the Ann McKim was shifted back to the South American trade routes.
+Ann McKim was a 143 ft, 493 ton OM American clipper ship, launched in Baltimore, Maryland in 1833 and broken up in 1852.
+One of the early true clippers, she was designed to meet the increasing demand for faster cargo transportation between the United States and China in the early 1840s.
+The opening of new Treaty ports in the East allowed American merchants greater access to trade with China, leading to the need for ships that could move cargo more quickly than traditional merchant ships.
+Ann McKim was one of the ships that had answered the demand in the early years and sailed between New York and China in 1840–1842, until newer and faster cargo-carriers, such as the nearly 600-ton clipper Houqua, the 598-ton China packet Helena, Witch of the Wave, and Rainbow (with the last two built expressly to outperform Ann McKim) started dominating the shipping world of the US-China trade and Ann McKim was shifted back to the South American trade routes.

 History

 Ann McKim was built in Baltimore, Maryland, United States, by James Williamson in partnership with Samuel Kennard on a commission of "the wealthy sea-dog and merchant," Honorable Issac McKim and named after his wife, Ann.